WillYallop/functionalities/packages/webcomponents/README.md

-# Web Components - v0.2.2
+# Web Components - v0.4.1

-> Strictly markup and fuctionality/progressive enhancement.
-No styling.
+> Focused on accessibility, strictly markup and functionality/progressive enhancement.
+No styling unless necessary.

-The Web Components library, provides easy-to-use and simple solutions for common website features.
-The library aims to enhance browser elements progressively to ensure that the components function properly, even with JavaScript disabled.
+The Web Components library provides easy-to-use and simple solutions for common website features, with a strong focus on meeting accessibility standards and retaining as much functionality as possible in the case JS is disabled.
+All components included in this library adhere to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA, providing a solid foundation for accessible web experiences.

 ## Install